Want to know what to pack for a tropical break? Read on …

-Some of you may know that we’ve sold our house and we’re moving to the big smoke.
+Some of you may know that we’re moving to the big smoke.
 Well, not really the big smoke because Perth is probably one of the cleanest cities in the world and it’s not that big either.
 On the other hand although it’s remote in a world sense, it’s very much a modern, upbeat city, and no, real kangaroos don’t hop randomly around Perth 😉

 Anyhow, after all the organising and packing up, interspersed with trips to the dump and Salvos, I know when D Day comes I’ll be whacked.
 I’ll also be sad to say goodbye to our lovely home of 6 years and longing for a breakaway somewhere to re-group.